keckao/kapa/_pages/design.md

 ## Hardware Changes
 The changes required for atmospheric tomography include:
-1. replacing the existing laser on the Keck I Nasmyth platform with a TOPTICA/MPBC fiber laser on the elevation ring for sufficient sodium return
+1. Replacing the existing laser on the Keck I Nasmyth platform with a TOPTICA/MPBC fiber laser on the elevation ring for sufficient sodium return.
-2. implementing a rotating 3 LGS asterism as part of the beam train
+2. Implementing a rotating 4 LGS asterism as part of the beam train.
-3. implementing a new wavefront sensor camera, specifically a lower noise, larger format OCAM2k camera with three sets of pupil relay optics
+3. Implementing a new wavefront sensor camera, specifically a lower noise, larger format OCAM2k camera with four sets of pupil relay optics.
-4. implementing a new real-time controller to support laser tomography
+4. Implementing a new real-time controller to support laser tomography.
-5. upgrading the existing controls and operations software
+5. Upgrading the existing controls and operations software.
-6. minor algorithm changes to the near-infrared TT sensor
+6. Algorithm changes to the near-infrared TT sensor.
-7. developing an operational PSF-R compute facility
+7. Developing an operational PSF-R compute facility.

 ## Laser Guide Stars
 KAPA includes the implementation of a TOPTICA Raman-fiber amplifier